QuanHNguyen232/Undergrad_CS_Roadmap/roadmap-research.md

 ### Junior
 1. Continue finding REUs
 1. Having at least another paper published.
-By this time, if you struggle with having a published paper, follow
+By this time, if you struggle with having a published paper, go to [Ways to earn research experience + publish paper](#ways-to-earn-research-experience--publish-paper).

 ### Senior
 1. Ask Profs/Supervisors for LORs (at least 3)